- 1 kg chopped lamb neck

 - 250 ml chutney

 - 1 heaped tablespoon medium curry

 - Once the oil is hot, sauté sliced onions until golden brown.
-Remove the onions.
+Remove the onions and set them aside.

-- Place lamb neck and shanks in the heated potjie and brown.
+- Place lamb neck and shanks in the heated potjie and brown them.
 Add salt and rosemary.

-- Add mushrooms, baby marrows and mini corn.
-Simmer for 30 minutes.
+- Mix the sauce ingredients and add to the potjie, then add mushrooms, baby marrows, and mini corn.
+Simmer for 10-15 minutes.

 MEGAMASTER RECIPE TIPS

 With such a long cooking time, it’s important to layer your ingredients.
 The meat, which needs the longest cooking time, should lie at the bottom of the pot, closest to the coals.
 Your vegetables should be layered above that, with the softest ones at the top.

 The secret to a flavoursome potjie is the time it takes to cook, which allows the flavours to mature.
 So, make sure you keep your coals alive, but small.
 If the pot gets too hot underneath it will burn the food.